quandl/quandl-ruby/README.md

 ### List

 Most list queries will return a paginated list of results.
 You can check whether the resulting list has more data by using the `more_results?` method.
+By default, each list query will return page 1 of the first 100 results (Please see the [API Documentation](https://www.quandl.com/docs/api) for more detail).
 Depending on its results you can pass additional params to filter the data:

 ```ruby
 require 'quandl'